N E W S A R C H I V E S

 26 June 2007 The band's reunion was announced.

-It was announced that Richard Ashcroft, Nick McCabe, Simon Jones and Pete Salisbury would reunite.
-It came as quite a shock to fans as only earlier in the year Richard Ashcroft was quoted as saying "There would be more chance of getting all four Beatles together on stage than a Verve reunion".
+It was announced that Richard Ashcroft, Nick McCabe, Simon Jones and Pete Salisbury would reunite once more to reform The Verve.
+It came as a huge shock to fans as only earlier in the year Richard Ashcroft was quoted as saying "There would be more chance of getting all four Beatles together on stage than a Verve reunion".
 Dates for a November tour were announced - 2 each for Glasgow, Blackpool and London, and an album promised for the end of the summer.
 Simon Tong did not rejoin fellow bandmates, but chose to continue to work with The Good, The Bad and The Queen.

 [back to top]